Imagine traveling the world and not paying one cent for accommodations.

 Don’t be afraid to ask questions about anything that is unclear.
 For example, we always make sure that there is public transportation or a car provided.
 We don’t believe that we should incur the expensive costs of renting a car to complete a house sit.
 Many people don’t have a problem with this though, while others travel with their own car.
 Bottom line: think about what is important to you and make sure it is addressed.

 So now you’ve got your first house sit – whoot!
-Have you ever house sat before, or would you like to start house sitting?

 *Editor’s note: This post was originally posted in January 2017 and has since been updated.
 Some of the links in this post are affiliate links.